-As future beauty industry professionals, it is essential that students learn and model the behavioral standards of the industry.
-Paul Mitchell The School Grand Rapids expects students to maintain acceptable standards of behavior on campus and satisfactory educational progress in their coursework.
-To support students' personal and professional development, Paul Mitchell The School Grand Rapids has identified five overarching principles for student conduct:
+As future beauty industry professionals, it is essential that Future Professionals learn and model the behavioral standards of the industry.
+Paul Mitchell the School Grand Rapids expects Future Professionals to maintain acceptable standards of behavior on campus and satisfactory educational progress in their coursework.
+To support Future Professionals' personal and professional development, Paul Mitchell The School Grand Rapids has identified five overarching principles for Future Professional conduct:

-- Attendance and Documentation of Time Guidelines: Attendance, promptness, and documentation of work are cornerstones of successful work practices. - 2.
-Professional Image Standards: Professional image standards were created to provide guidance and direction to Future Professionals as they develop their professional image and persona.
+- 1. Attendance and Documentation of Time Guidelines: Attendance, promptness, and documentation of work are cornerstones of successful work practices. - 2.
+Professional Image Standards: Professional image standards were created to provide guidance and direction to Future Professionals as they develop their professional image and personal.